 - Minimum age to participate is 18

 - After applying and being accepted into the program, all participants must complete BOTH a mandatory pre-departure orientation sponsored by the College of Extended Studies (CES) as well as a program-specific orientation(s) with their faculty leader(s) prior to departure.
 Details about both will be sent after acceptance into the program.

 - The program-specific orientation with the faculty for the Summer 2019 program is TBA

 Summer 2019: Application Not Yet Open

 FOR MORE INFORMATION

-If you are interested in attending this program in the future, add your name to the Inquiry List below and you'll receive email updates when available.
+If you are interested in attending this program in summer 2019, add your name to the Inquiry List below and you'll receive email updates when available:

 - Click HERE for a list of Frequently Asked Questions about College of Extended Studies (CES) study abroad programs.

 - For course content, requirements, teaching, and conditions at XMU, contact instructor Olesya Adams: firstname.lastname@example.org

 - If you would like more information about the application and registration process or have general questions, please contact Phil Hoog, Study Abroad Advisor, in the College of Extended Studies, Faculty-Led Study Abroad office: email@example.com, (619) 594-0638